 Geo-satellites give frequent sampling, but the resulting IR Tb data are related to cloud top features (temperature and albedo) rather than directly to surface precipitation.
 This indirect relationship is best captured if the IR Tb-precipitation relationship is improved using texture and patch classification as well as applying routine updates using leo-PMW based precipitation estimates.
 Here, following the PERSIANN-CCS (Hong et al. 2004), the 60°N-S latitude belt that contains geo-IR data is subsetted into 24 overlapping sub-regions (six in longitude by four in latitude) to allow for regional training and parallel processing.
-For each sub-region, the fullresolution IR Tb field is segmented into separable cloud patches using a watershed algorithm.
+For each sub-region, the full-resolution IR Tb field is segmented into separable cloud patches using a watershed algorithm.
 Cloud patch features are extracted at three separate temperature levels: 220K, 235K, and 253K, which are chosen to represent the cloud patches at different altitudes in the atmosphere.
 [Expansion to a fourth, warmer threshold is underway to better capture precipitation from low clouds, particularly in dry zones.]
 An unsupervised clustering analysis (Self-Organizing Feature Map) is used to classify cloud patches into a number of cloud patch groups based on the similarities of patch features.
 Precipitation is assigned to each classified cloud patch group based on a training set of leo-PMW precipitation samples.
-These initial precipitation estimates are then adjusted using coefficients based on a trailing backlog of matched leo-PMW precipitation and cloud-patch precipitation.
-The backlog is sized to ensure sufficient sampling to generate a stable estimate.
+These initial precipitation estimates are then dynamically calibrated to the HQ precipitation estimates using a 30-day calibration updated every pentad.